tub-lsdi/sema-join/docs/docs/using-sema-join.md

 ```

 **Example Tables:** The project includes example table files in the `/tables` directory at the root of the project.
 You can use these to test semantic joins.

-### Upload Process

-1. Select your JSON or CSV file
-2. Optionally provide a descriptive name
-3. Optionally add a description
-4. Click upload

-The table is stored in the database and can be reused for multiple join operations.

 ## Selecting Tables from Database